-As we are still enjoying some time at the beach (check our Instagram account for the latest), it is time for another book review!
-Today we will discuss a book that makes bold claims like “upgrading your brain”, “learning anything faster” and “unlocking [an] exceptional life”.
+It is time for another book review!
+Today we will do a book review of Limitless by Jim Kwik which makes bold claims like “upgrading your brain”, “learning anything faster” and “unlocking [an] exceptional life”.

-In this article I will be going over the book Limitless: Upgrade Your Brain, Learn Anything Faster, and Unlock Your Exceptional Life that I read in February 2021.
-I will explain why I decided to read this book, what the book is about, give you a high-level summary, share my takeaways from it as well as the specific action items I plan to implement after reading it. (that last part is probably the most important part of reading any self-improvement book).
+In this article I will be going giving a book review of Limitless: Upgrade Your Brain, Learn Anything Faster, and Unlock Your Exceptional Life by Jim Kwik.
+I will explain why I decided to read this book, what the book is about, give you a high-level summary, share my takeaways from it as well as the specific action items I plan to implement after reading it (that last part is probably the most important part of reading any self-improvement book).

 Some links to the products mentioned below are affiliate links, meaning that if you click and make a purchase, we (Nomad Numbers) may receive a commission at no additional cost to you.
 For more information please review our disclaimer page.